 READ MORE » Click here for our Volunteering Spotlight blogs with stories about our volunteers

-PLEASE NOTE We do not currently have any dog walking vacancies.
-We also cannot offer any volunteering placements for under 18s.
+PLEASE NOTE We do not currently have any cattery care or dog walking vacancies.
+We also cannot offer year 10 work experience, Duke of Edinburgh placements or volunteering roles for under 18s.

 About the Role